Takeaways: Jackson makes history, GOP vows no 'spectacle'

 President Joe Biden promised he would choose a Black woman for the job and the 51-year-old Harvard-trained Jackson emerged as an early favorite, having won support from the Senate several times before, including a year ago to be an appellate court judge.
 Democrats have the potential votes in the 50-50 Senate to confirm Jackson, to replace retiring Justice Stephen Breyer, even if all Republicans line up opposed.

-Some takeaways from the first day of Jackson’s confirmation hearing before the Senate Judiciary Committee.
+Some takeaways from Monday’s session, the first day of Jackson’s confirmation hearing:

 HISTORY IS MADE